 Take time out Theatres, galleries, arts centres.
 Plays, recitals, exhibitions.
 Inspirational venues and outstanding entertainment, dedicated to making imaginations fly.
 With such beautiful and diverse countryside as our backdrop, Wiltshire is a canvas for creativity.
 Wiltshire Music Centre, in Bradford on Avon, hosts over 120 events every year, from classical, jazz and folk music to children's and storytelling shows.
 Sean Rafferty of BBC Radio 3 once described its 300-seat concert hall as having 'the finest acoustic outside London'.
 No surprise, then, that musicians of international renown are regular performers here.
 In Corsham, The Pound arts centre is a thriving venue with a year-round programme of shows, exhibitions and films.
-Pound Arts creates live performances across Wiltshire under the banner of Rural Arts Touring, running both the family-focussed Green Sky Festival in June and the deliciously decadent Magic and Mayhem Festival in November.
+Pound Arts creates live performances across Wiltshire under the banner of Rural Arts Touring, running both the family-focussed Blue Sky Festival in June and the deliciously decadent Magic and Mayhem Festival in November.
 At the heart of the community, Trowbridge Town Hall Arts offers professional performances and exhibitions by companies and artists from around the world.
 While Swindon's Wyvern Theatre and Arts Centre, with its impressive auditorium seating over 600 people, offers a mixed programme of concerts, comedy, musicals, drama and dance, including a popular annual pantomime.
 Under the banner of Wiltshire Creative, three of Salisbury's arts venues have joined forces to form an exciting pan-arts organisation, rooted in the city, yet drawing inspiration from across the county and beyond.
 Salisbury Playhouse is renowned for commissioning and producing new works as well as hosting touring productions.
-Salisbury Arts Centre is a vibrant hub of

-"In Wiltshire, imagination and creativity flourish" activity housed in a beautiful deconsecrated church.
+Salisbury Arts Centre is a vibrant hub of activity housed in a beautiful deconsecrated church.
 While Salisbury International Arts Festival takes over the city for three fabulous weeks from the end of May.
 Also in Salisbury you will find Salisbury's Arts Scene where Salisbury's vibrant art, craft and music scene have come together to showcase their amazing skills.
 They can be found in the market square on the first Sunday of the month from March to December.
-The Parade Cinema in Marlborough, is the Towns first independent cinema for 50 years.
-Housed in splendid late Georgian building, the state of the art cinema has 106 seats, with a varied film programme that showcases the latest blockbusters, art-house movies and live events.
-At the Victoria Art Gallery, just across the county border in Bath, you'll find a stunning permanent collection from Turner and Gainsborough to the moderns, as well as an exciting programme of temporary exhibitions.
+Salisbury Arts Trail takes place in September (next in 2024) where you can discover local artists work in in fabulous retail and hospitality venues and in artists' own studios and homes.
+At the Holburne Museum, just across the county border in Bath, you'll find a stunning permanent collection of fascinating pieces that adorn one of Bath's most beautiful buildings vary from Renaissance treasures to masterpieces by Gainsborough.
 Important art collections can be seen in many of Wiltshire's stately homes too.
 At Corsham Court, for example, housing furniture by Chippendale, mirrors by Adams and portraits by Sir Joshua Reynolds.
 Or Wilton House, where the magnificent Inigo Jones state rooms include the Double Cube Room, the finest surviving 17th century stateroom in England.
 Designed to display family portraits by van Dyck, it contains the greatest collection of his paintings still housed in its original setting.
 Events including open-air theatre, historic re-enactments, firework displays and Christmas celebrations are regular occurrences at historic properties too.
 Including Avebury and Bowood, Lacock, Longleat and Mompesson House, Old Sarum, Old Wardour Castle, Stourhead and Westonbirt Arboretum.

 We're a creative lot in Wiltshire.
 Our arts scene is thriving, inventive and engaging.
-If you appreciate art in any of its forms, Wiltshire is the perfect place to immerse yourself in timeless For further information on the many artistic opportunities to be enjoyed around the county, go to visitwiltshire.co.uk/whats-on
+If you appreciate art in any of its forms, Wiltshire is the perfect place to immerse yourself in timeless pleasures.
+For further information on the many artistic opportunities to be enjoyed around the county, go to visitwiltshire.co.uk/whats-on 66 In Wiltshire, imagination and creativity flourish.